Hair product build up and styling mistakes causing dandruff

 CHECK YOUR PRODUCTS

-Some styling products could irritate a dry scalp – it all depends on what ingredients you’re sensitive to.
+Some styling products could agitate a dry scalp – it all depends on what ingredients you’re sensitive to.
 You can’t always know for sure how a certain product is going to affect your scalp, so you may need to try a few different things to work out what’s best for you.

 GET RID OF THE BUILD-UP